thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

 * **Be aware of the default settings of the `elasticsearch-transport` library.**

   For example, [the Ruby version retries a request up to 3 times by default](https://github.com/elastic/elasticsearch-ruby/tree/7.16/elasticsearch-transport#retrying-on-failures) if it fails on a connection issue or a timeout.
-This led to compounding issues on our cluster whenever we had enough load that the cluster started to reject some requests because they would all immediately retry 3 times instead of going through our exponential backoff retry cycle.
+For us, this led to compounding issues on the cluster whenever we had enough load that the cluster started to reject some requests because they would all immediately retry 3 times instead of going through our exponential backoff retry cycle (more on this in a later section).

-* **Monitor the Write and Search Queue Size and Rejections**
+* **Monitor the Write and Search queue size and rejections**

-  This is the best ["canary in the coal mine"](https://en.wikipedia.org/wiki/Sentinel_species) indicator for when your cluster is starting to struggle handling the amount of requests it is receiving.
+  This is the best ["canary in the coal mine"](https://en.wikipedia.org/wiki/Sentinel_species) indicator for when your cluster is starting to struggle.
 Each node in your cluster has as Write and Search queue.
-Incoming requests are automatically queued into these depending on whether they are a write request or a search request and then handled in order.
+Incoming requests are automatically queued into these depending on whether they are a write requests or a search requests and then handled in order.

-  If these queues fill up the cluster will immediately start rejecting requests.
+  If these queues fill up the cluster will immediately start rejecting requests with an error.
 When this happens, you will see a spike in the rejections stats that the cluster emits in the metrics.
-A few of these here and there are normal and will get handled by your retry logic, however if these start to add up, you need intervention or you're going to have a bad time.
+A few of these here and there are normal and should get handled by your retry logic, however if these start to add up, you need intervention or you're going to have a bad time.

 * **Don't put Elasticsearch in the hot path**